juliosantos84/barcode-search/README.md

 # barcode-search
-Messing around with barcode search.
+Messing around with barcodes and text detection.

 # requirements
 - python3.7